antronerds/r2-tutorials/docs/Annotation_Analyses.md

 5. Another often useful overview is provided with the Cohort Overview.
 Click on 'Go to Main' in the upperleft corner, and this time select "Cohort Overview" in box 3 with the "Select type of analysis" dropdown.
 Then click Next.
 Here pie charts show the shares of the different values of a track.
-You can select different tracks to visualize with the dropdown menus, hover over the different pie slices, and create a table overview with the values of different tracks of choice for each sample.
+You can select visualize tracks with the dropdown menus, hover over the different pie slices, and create a table overview with the values of different tracks of choice for each sample.

 	![](_static/images/AnnotationAnalyses_CohortOverview.png "Figure 8: Cohort Overview")